offby1/pyramid-tinyurl-doodle/README.branch.md

 * [x] Come up with a better django admin password, and a better mechanism for getting it onto the prod host The password is now in bitwarden and Firefox.
 The "better mechanism" is just running `DJANGO_SETTINGS_MODULE=project.prod_settings poetry run python manage.py changepassword ubuntu` at the command line.
 * [x] Tell Google not to index the site
+* [x] Tweak gunicorn logging so it puts the actual IP address in the log, not `127.0.0.1`